raghavendraivv/Music-Application/README.md

  python manage.py makemigrations
  python manage.py migrate
  ```
- Database used in this was inbuilt django database only.
+ The database used in this was an inbuilt django database only.

 ## Built With
 - Framework used: Django (version: 2.1.1)